 If you live outside the EU, you have the option to move to the Netherlands for work.
 It is more difficult for non-EU residents and third-country nationals than for people from the European Union, but not impossible.

-Find out everything about moving to the Netherlands and discover the best solution for you.
+Find out everything about working in the Netherlands and discover the best solution for you.

 EU and EEA Countries vs. Non EEA Countries